mikeingold/MeshIntegrals.jl/docs/src/tutorial.md

 Integrand functions are expected to provide a method that takes a single `Meshes.Point` argument, so this can be written in Julia as
 ```@example tutorial
-# Integrand function that outputs in units of Ohms/meter
 function f(p::Meshes.Point)
     x, y, z = Meshes.to(p)
     return (1 / sqrt(1 + cos(x / u"m")^2)) * u"Ω/m"